LoiseMulwa/Insurance-page/README.md

 ## Setup/Installation
 * Make sure you have access to a browser.
-* Click on the live link and the about section.
+* Click on the live link on the about section.
 * Enjoy !!!

 #### Copyright (c) 2022 Loise Mulwa [Click to view license](LICENSE)